Blog

 Choose your SMTP ports wisely

-When it comes to ports and choosing the right one for your emails, the sheer number of options can be rather overwhelming.
-But, if you want to follow best practices, ensure ultimate email security, and more reliable email delivery, port 587 is your best friend (with port 2525 on standby in case you really need it).
-Just remember, we’re making things easy for you here at MailerSend—you’ll only ever need to use port 587
+If you want to follow best practices, ensure ultimate email security, and more reliable email delivery, port 587 is your best friend (with port 2525 on standby in case you really need it).
+Just remember, we’re making things easy for you here at MailerSend—you’ll only ever need to use port 587 or 2525

 Sign up to MailerSend's SMTP service and get 3,000 emails per month free.